 Often in an injury, there is an initial inflammatory response, but after it settles and without adequate care, the degeneration continues to progress.
 Continued non-inflammatory degeneration following an injury is most commonly referred to as tendinosis.
 Tendinopathy is more of a general term for tendon degeneration, without specifying the nature of the cause.

-Because the achilles tendon has a poor blood supply along the length of the tendon and a good blood supply is essential for effective healing and repair, this means that there is a tendency for the tendon to progress into the degenerative state as opposed to staying ‘inflamed’.
+Because the Achilles tendon has a poor blood supply along the length of the tendon and a good blood supply is essential for effective healing and repair, this means that there is a tendency for the tendon to progress into a degenerative state as opposed to staying ‘inflamed.’